These little ducklings will always have a special place in our story!

 When you're setting up your brooder, make sure the brooder temp is 90 degrees Fahrenheit the first week.
 Then, you can lower the temp by 5 degrees for each week of growth.
 Their bedding will get wet, so you'll need to change it out often and be sure to use Coop Recuperate - the best way to keep their bedding fresh and clean and reduce odors.

-2. Feed:
+2. Feed Ducklings the Right Feed:

 If you can find duckling crumble that’s great!
 If you can’t, non-medicated chick crumble will work just fine!
 Go ahead and sprinkle some First Peep on top of their food to get them eating.

 Obviously, ducks love water!
 Make sure you give them their fresh water in a bowl.
 Ducks need to be able to dip their beaks into the water to make sure the holes on their top beak stay clear.
-Add in some Chicken E-Lixir, and they will get added vitamins, minerals, prebiotics, and electrolytes for hydration.
+Add in some Chick E-Lixir, and they will get added vitamins, minerals, prebiotics, and electrolytes for hydration.

 How Long Do Ducks Stay in a Brooder?